yash6810/data-science-projects/README.md

 # My First Data Science Project

-This notebook analyzes the Iris dataset using pandas and seaborn.
+This notebook analyzes the dataset using pandas and seaborn.

 ## Features
 - Data cleaning